rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \includegraphics{./images/3_design/trustchain.png}
 \label{trustchain_label}
 }
-\caption{ TrustChain block-lattice, interconnected personal blockchains \cite{TrustChain}. }
+\caption{ TrustChain block-DAG, interconnected personal blockchains \cite{TrustChain}. }
 \label{trustchain}
 \end{figure}

 ### EuroToken extension

-The structure inherited from TrustChain serves us quite well as it conforms quite well to the block-lattice design we require.
-However, neither the python, nor the Kotlin implementation includes any logic for running a currency.
+The structure inherited from TrustChain serves us quite well as it conforms quite well to the block-DAG design we require.
+However, neither the Python, nor the Kotlin implementation includes any logic for running a currency.
 Before TrustChain can be used for EuroToken, it needs to be expanded to allow for value tracking and transfer.